cdcapano/epsie/README.rst

 inference problem requring a stochastic sampler.

 EPSIE is in many ways similar to `emcee
-<https://emcee.readthedocs.io/en/stable/>`_ and other "bring your own
+<https://emcee.readthedocs.io/en/stable/>`_ and other bring your own
-likelihood" Python-based samplers.
+likelihood Python-based samplers.
 The primary difference from emcee is EPSIE is not an ensemble sampler; i.e., the Markov chains used by EPSIE do not attempt to share information between each other.
 Instead, to speed convergence, multiple jump proposal classes are offered that can be customized to the